In summer: Outsmart August’s thick fog by stopping your car just short of the coast.

 Game plan: While the crowds head to the beaches of Bodega Bay, you’ll get the last laugh with green rolling hills and quaint main streets.

 Destination?
-Valley Ford, Freestone, and Occidental — three tiny towns in a tight cluster near State 1.
+Valley Ford, Freestone, and Occidental — three tiny towns in a tight cluster near Highway 1.

 What’s changed: At last, there’s more than just pretty scenery out here.